ibm-cloud-docs/sap/sap-ibm-metrics-collector-linux.md

 ## Additional information
 {: #addl-info}

-If you don't have an {{site.data.keyword.cloud_notm}} API key, the {{site.data.keyword.IBM_notm}} Metrics Collector for SAP can't collect all of the metrics that are required by SAP, which include
+If you don't have an {{site.data.keyword.cloud_notm}} API key, the IMCS can't collect all of the metrics that are required by SAP, which include

   * Network Adapter Mapping - replaced with local MAC ID.
   * Network Adapter Bandwidth - Port Speed - defaults to 0.